Haccp Training - What is Haccp?

 -> The middle?

--> External speakers?
+-> External stakeholders?

 …you are on the ground and in your establishment = you know the risks and therefore you are able to correct and/or provide appropriate solutions.